Scholarship of Teaching and Learning Award

 All Virginia Tech instructional and research faculty (full and part-time) and graduate students are eligible for the Scholarship of Teaching and Learning Award.
 Individuals, groups and teams are welcome to apply.

-All nominations must include the following materials:
+All nominations must include the following materials, in a single PDF file:

 - Cover Page: The cover page must include the nominee's name, rank, area of expertise, years at Virginia Tech, College and Department.
 (1 page)